Who are we?

 What We Expect

-At Sidewalk Labs, our Associate Directors typically have deep and relevant experience, have proven that they can accomplish great things through their leadership, and are excited to bring their abilities to our ambitious and hard work.
-Below are some of the key things we care about for this role:
+Our Associate Directors typically have deep and relevant experience and have proven that they can accomplish great things through their leadership.
+For this role, we care most about the following:

 - MEP/Energy System Engineering expertise: You need to be an engineer (P.E. license not required) with building MEP and/or district energy system design expertise.
 In particular, we look for the following technical expertise: